rejkpp/ramiro.me/content/podcast.md

 ---
 # story.legacy
-### a show for people who want to tell their story, make an impact, and leave a legacy.
+### a show for people who want to tell their story, make an impact, and leave a legacy..

 {{< partial "podcast/player/embed-trailer.html" >}}